Google Workspace

 Adding Remediator Scopes

-If you have already configured the Data Source integration, follow these steps to add the additional remediator scopes:
+If you have previously configured the Data Source integration, follow these steps to add the additional remediator scopes:

 Navigate to your Google Workspace Admin Console